lekrsu/shfw-walkthrough/README.md

 #### [Xiaomi Essential, Lite, 1S](#xiaomi-essential-lite-1s)

-For Xiaomi Essential Lite, use these configurations:
+For Xiaomi Essential & 1S, use these configurations:

-1. Sport mode, DPC, 15A, fully quadratic (1.0).
+1. Sport mode, DPC, 18A, fully quadratic (1.0).
-   - Acceleration boost, 100%.
+   - Acceleration boost, 50%.
    - Brake boost, 0-100%, up to you, be aware that it's strong.
    - Brake, 30A flat (0.0)